my-devices/sdk/README.md

 making the necessary changes (typically, changing the name of the compiler and linker executables to match your particular toolchain, and modifying compiler/linker settings if necessary).
-Specify the name of your new build configuration in the call to buildsdk.sh.
+Specify the name of your new build configuration in the call to `buildsdk.sh`.

 For more information regarding the build system, see the POCO C++ Libraries documentation at <http://pocoproject.org/docs>.

-A final note: buildsdk.sh only builds the release configuration.
+A final note: `buildsdk.sh` only builds the release configuration.
 If you need a debug build, see below.